Gigi3d/bitcoin-evm-finance/README.md

 4 **Custom Networks:** Easily switch between multiple Bitcoin EVM networks.

-5 **Secure and Private:** Built with the same security features as the original EVM (Metamask, Trustwallet) and bitcoin wallets
+5 **Secure and Private:** Built with the same and or better security features as the original EVM (Metamask, Myetherwallet) and bitcoin wallets